Kurento/kurento/source/installation_guide.rst

    turnURL=<user>:<password>@<serverIpAddress>:<serverPort>

-As before, TURN address should be an IP address (not a domain name).
+As before, ``serverIpAddress`` should be an IP address (not a domain name).
 See some examples of TURN configuration below:

 .. code-block:: javascript

-   turnURL=kurento:kurento@193.147.51.36:3478
+   turnURL=kurento:kurento@111.222.333.444:3478

 ... or using a free access `numb <http://numb.viagenie.ca/>`__ STUN/TURN server as follows: